Does attending driving school decrease car insurance rates?

 If you check with your insurance carrier or your local department of motor vehicles, you can often get a list of available providers.
 For example, the Delaware DMV has a list of organizations from the AARP to private online driving schools that offer driving courses.

 You can generally find driving courses that are taught in a classroom, on the road, online, or any combination of the three.
-Before deciding on which type of course to take, it is best to verify with your insurance provider that the particular type of class you want to take will actually get you a discount.
+Online courses have become an excellent way to increase driver safety awareness, and it’s easier for someone with a busy schedule to attend an online class.
+Before deciding on which type of course to take, it is best to verify with your insurance provider that the particular type of class you want to take will actually get you safe driver discounts.

 Enter your ZIP code below to view companies that have cheap auto insurance rates.